ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/Component.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Bool`
-- **Description**: Whether the unit should be forced to return to base when this power component is destroyed.
+- **Description**: Whether the unit should be forced to return to base when this component is destroyed.
 When `Yes`, aircraft will automatically return to base when this component is destroyed (checked by [JetAIUpdate](../ObjectUpdates/JetAIUpdate.md)).
 When `No`, component destruction does not trigger return behavior.
 - **Default**: `No`
 - **Example**: `ForceReturnOnDestroy = Yes`